 The City has also experienced rapid residential growth on its western edges, particularly in Kendall County and far west Will County.
 Developments like Greywall Club and Caton Ridge were built in the early 2000s to meet demand for suburban-style homes with modern amenities.
 However, the 2008 housing crash stalled many of these subdivisions, leaving some partially completed.
-Development has since resumed, but housing in these areas is often autodependent, lacks diversity in housing types, and contributes to urban sprawl.
+Development has since resumed, but housing in these areas is often auto dependent, lacks diversity in housing types, and contributes to urban sprawl.

-One of Joliet's major challenges is housing affordability and the lack of attainable housing near jobs and transit.
-Many of the City's lower-income neighborhoods are located far from the intermodal job centers and major industrial corridors, creating transportation burdens for working families.
+One of Joliet's major challenges is housing affordability and the lack of attainable housing ne jobs and transit.
+Many of the City's lower-income neighborhoods are located far from the intermoda job centers and major industrial corridors, creatin transportation burdens for working families.
 While Joliet has rental housing options, there remains a shortage of high-quality affordable units.
-The City's rental ordinance, recently expanded in 2022, now includes single-family and duplex rental units, providing greater oversight and accountability.
-However, citizens continue to raise concerns about long-term renters living in substandard conditions.
+The City's rental ordinance, recently expanded in 202 now includes single-family and duplex rental unit providing greater oversight and accountability.
+However, citizens continue to raise concerns abo long-term renters living in substandard condition

-Another key issue is the growing demand for diverse housing typologies, particularly for seniors, young professionals, and multi-generational households.
+Another key issue is the growing demand for diverse housing typologies, particularly for senior young professionals, and multi-generational households.
 Joliet's Equitable Transit-Oriented Development (ETOD) Plan is beginning to address this by encouraging higher-density residential development near transit hubs, such as the

-Gateway Center and downtown.
-The plan envisions new mixed-use and multi-family buildings within a half-mile radius of transit, preserving existing affordable units while accommodating growth in a compact, walkable footprint.

-As the City updates its Comprehensive Plan for the first time in over 50 years, it has an opportunity to set a new housing vision-one that promotes reinvestment in aging neighborhoods, expands infill development, aligns housing with transit and job centers, and increases the overall quality and affordability of its housing stock.
-With targeted policies, strategic incentives, and strong community partnerships, Joliet can shape a more inclusive and resilient housing future for all of its industry to a more diverse economy that includes transportation, warehousing, education, healthcare, tourism, and service-oriented sectors.
+0- Gateway Center and downtown.
+The plan envisions new mixed-use and multi-family buildings within a half-mile radius of transit, preserving existing affordable units while accommodating growth in a compact, walkable footprint. ear lal ng e 22, ts, As the City updates its Comprehensive Plan for the first time in over 50 years, it has an opportunity to set a new housing vision-one that promotes reinvestment in aging neighborhoods, expands infill development, aligns housing with transit and job centers, and increases the overall quality and affordability of its housing stock.
+With targeted policies, strategic incentives, and strong community partnerships, Joliet can shape a more inclusive and resilient housing future for all of its residents. out ns.
+Economic Growth sS, Joliet's economy has long been defined by its geographic advantages and industrial heritage.
+Historically a hub for steel production, river commerce, and manufacturing, the City has evolved into a critical node in the national logistics and freight network.
+In recent decades, Joliet has seen a transformation from traditional heavy industry to a more diverse economy that includes transportation, warehousing, education, healthcare, tourism, and service-oriented sectors.